shksa/Yeezy/readme.md

 - Semicolons, newlines, whitespace, comments, braces, bracket and parentheses -- depending on the language and the parser, these details are not represented in the AST, but merely guide the parser when constructing it.

 ## Nodes in AST
-- Nodes in AST of Monkey can be of 2 types.
+- Nodes in AST of Yeezy can be of 2 types.
     - **Statement**
     - **Expression**

 ## Statements and Expressions.
-- ***Programs in Monkey are a series of statements.***
+- ***Programs in Yeezy are a series of statements.***
 - A **let** statement has the form ```let <identifier> = <expression>```
 - A **return** statement has the form ```return <expression>```
-- ***There are only 2 types of statements in Monkey, a let statement and a return statement***.
+- ***There are only 2 types of statements in Yeezy, a let statement and a return statement***.
 - ***The rest of the language consists of expressions***.
 - **Statements vs Expressions**
     - Expressions produce values. ```ex:- 5, 10, add(5, 10)```
     - Statements do not produce values. ```ex:- return 5, let x = 5```
     - Depends on the language though.
-- **A lot of things in monkey are expressions including function literals**.
+- **A lot of things in Yeezy are expressions including function literals**.

 ## Expression Statements
 - ***An expression statement is a top-level statement that consists solely of one expression.***
-- We need it because it's totally legal in Monkey to write the following
+- We need it because it's totally legal in Yeezy to write the following
     ```
     let x = 5;
     x * 5 + 10;